Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-Contouring is still as trendy as ever—and that means there are endless tutorials out there sharing new skills and methods to achieve your best contour yet.
-While you can pick up a helpful technique here and there, it’s always best to contour your face based on your specific shape.
+Contouring is still as big of a makeup trend as ever—and that means there are endless face makeup tutorials out there sharing new skills and methods to achieve your best contour yet.
+While you can pick up a helpful makeup technique here and there, it’s always best to contour your face based on your specific shape.
 That’s because what looks best on your favorite social media star or celebrity may not actually suit your face.
-The good news is, there is a contour technique that will work on every face shape.
-Here’s a breakdown of exactly how to contour each one.
+The good news is, there is a contour technique that will work on every face shape—no one has to sit this trend out.
+Here’s a breakdown of exactly how to contour for your face shape.

 Before we dive in to how to contour for your individual face shape, let’s refresh ourselves on basics.
 Start by picking the product you want to be responsible for re-shaping the look of your face.

-If you want to use a cream to contour…pick up the L’Oréal Paris Infallible Total Cover Concealing and Contour Kit.
-Use the four cream colors to contour or cover imperfections.
+L’Oréal Paris Infallible Total Cover Concealing and Contour Kit: Use the four cream colors in this palette to contour or cover imperfections.
 Wear each shade individually or blend and customize like a pro.

-As far as how to apply your contour, brushes, sponges—and even fingers—all work, but we happen to be partial to makeup blenders.
-If you’re using a liquid or cream formula, apply it with the L’Oréal Infallible Blend Artist Contour Blender.
-Use the pointed tips to draw contour and highlight lines, then use the flat side to blend and diffuse.
+As far as how to apply your contour, brushes, sponges—and even fingers—work, but we happen to be partial to makeup blenders.
+If you’re using a liquid or cream formula, apply it (and blend out) using a makeup blender.

 When your face practically resembles a perfect circle, the goal is to create a more angular shape.
 Contour the sides of your forehead, along your temples, below your cheekbones and on your jawline to help give your face a more defined shape.
 If you carefully blend out your contour, ensuring there are no visible lines, you’ll end up with soft, natural-looking shadows.